Geelong Goal

 GEELONG, VICTORIA

-Historian and paranormal investigator Deb Robinson details the brutal past of one of Australia’s longest-running gaols
+Historian and paranormal investigator DEB ROBINSON details the brutal past of one of Australia’s longest-running gaols

 For more than 170 years the bluestone edifice that is the Geelong Gaol has overlooked the town of Geelong, keeping its residents safe from the criminal element of society incarcerated inside.